― Urnst Kouch (Urnst Kouch), Friday, 30 June 2006 14:43 (sixteen years ago) link

 ― black dice live ft. jerry garcia (rizzx), Monday, 11 October 2021 13:50 (eight months ago) link

 Still waiting for my copy to ship, holding off until I have a physical copy.
 Wonder whatever happened with the physical release of Lost at Sea, must have gotten pushed back to focus on the new album.

 ― a superficial sheeb of intelligence (jon /via/ chi 2.0), Monday, 11 October 2021 14:14 (eight months ago) link

 Every few years I think I’m gonna like this band and it always turns out that I don’t.
 The vocals are a big no for me.

 ― zacata, Monday, 11 October 2021 15:32 (eight months ago) link

 Vinyl delayed by a week, I heard.
 I've been living with it for months and I really love it.
 I wrote this last week, didn't realise things got so heavy with Comets (or that they almost finished a fifth album). https://thequietus.com/articles/30629-ethan-miller-comets-on-fire-howlin-rain

-― thing that i used to think was cool but now i just don't have time for (stevie), Tuesday, 12 October 2021 08:33 (one month ago) link
+― thing that i used to think was cool but now i just don't have time for (stevie), Tuesday, 12 October 2021 08:33 (eight months ago) link